chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 terms](https://books.google.com/ngrams/info) across essentially all English books.
-Comparing the [frequency of "free software" and "open source"](https://books.google.com/ngrams/graph?content=Open+Source%2CFree+Software&year_start=1970&year_end=2022&corpus=en&smoothing=0) shows a clear explosion in usage coincident with the founding of the Open Source Initiative.
+Comparing the [frequency of "free software" and "open source"](https://books.google.com/ngrams/graph?content=Open+Source%2CFree+Software&year_start=1970&year_end=2022&corpus=en&smoothing=0) shows a clear explosion in usage of the latter, coincident with the founding of the Open Source Initiative.
 Prior to that, "open source" does not appear to have been "in wide circulation."

 {% include img.html src="ngram.webp" caption="" url="https://books.google.com/ngrams/graph?content=Open+Source%2CFree+Software&year_start=1970&year_end=2022&corpus=en&smoothing=0" %}

 (Both "open source" and "free software" have additional meanings unrelated to our subject, such as open source intelligence, and freeware.
-I take it that their relative frequency is indicative, despite the noise.)
+I take it that the noise for both is roughly equal, so their relative frequency is still indicative.)

 ### Usenet